olin/studentgovernment/constitution.md

 The Student Government By-Laws do not take precedence over the other two Governing Documents.
 The By-Laws govern the specific roles and responsibilities of elected officials.
-The By-Laws will also specify meeting frequency and funding procedures of the Student Government, the Council of Olin Representatives, and the Student Government Committees.
+The By-Laws will also specify meeting frequency and operational procedures of the Student Government, the Council of Olin Representatives, and the Student Government Committees.

 ### Article 12.
 Amendment Procedures.